Frequently asked questions.

 Sometimes you will have to pay a deductible until your insurance company begins paying; for example, you might have to pay $2000 at the start of the new policy period before your benefits reimburse for services.
 This means that if they reimburse for $100 per session, you will have to pay out of pocket for 20 sessions, or $2000, before the insurance company pays.

-While I can accept private-pay clients, I prefer to work with insurance carriers that I have established relationships with and am considered “in-network.”
-I typically work with people who need relatively long-term care for chronic conditions such as PTSD, which can quickly become cost-prohibitive without insurance at a recommended weekly rate.
+While I can accept private-pay clients, I work with people who have long-term, chronic issues such as complex trauma, dissociative disorders and complex PTSD.
+I typically work with people who need relatively long-term care consistently every week for chronic conditions such as PTSD, which can quickly become cost-prohibitive without insurance at a recommended weekly rate.

 I need an evening/Saturday/Sunday afternoon/evening appointment time.
 Do you have anything available?